zama-ai/concrete/docs/howto/debug.md

 return %1
 ```

-### Manual export.
+### Manual exports.

 Manual exports are mostly used for visualization.
-Nonetheless, they can be very useful for demonstrations.
+They can be very useful for demonstrations.
 Here is how to perform one:

 ```python
 from concrete import fhe